bf4/bf4.github.com/resume.md

 ### Northwestern University School of Continuing Studies, Chicago, IL, 2007-2010.

-*   Masters of Science in Computer Information Systems with a concentration in Database and Internet Technologies.
+*   Master of Science in Computer Information Systems with a concentration in Database and Internet Technologies.
 *   Cumulative GPA 3.72.

 ### University of Pennsylvania School of Engineering and Applied Sciences, Philadelphia, PA, 1996-2000.

-*   Bachelor's of Applied Science in Biomedical Science and a minor in Chemistry.
+*   Bachelor of Applied Science in Biomedical Science and a minor in Chemistry.
 *   Cumulative GPA 3.29, Biomedical Science Major GPA 3.67 (9 courses).

 ## Other Experience: